1-4 DAYS IN DRESDEN ITINERARY

 Brühls Terrace (Brühlsche Terrassen)

-Why not wrap up your first day in Dresden with a stroll along the Brühl’s Terrace?
-Tucked away beside the Elbe River, this delightful elevated walkway was once a hidden gem – an exclusive 18th-century pleasure garden for Count Brühl.
+Wrap up your first day in Dresden with a stroll along the Brühl’s Terrace.
+Tucked away beside the Elbe River, this elevated walkway was once a hidden gem – an exclusive 18th-century pleasure garden for Count Brühl and was one of my favorite places for nice strolls.

 Views from the Brühle´s Terrace in Dresden